cs-fullstack-2019-fall/django-models-cw-chrisawill/README.md

 # django-models-cw
+#### You made a model for dogs but did not create the dogs into the database.
+You did not make an account model.
+1/5 Score: 1/8
 ### Exercise 1
 Add a new Dog model to your schema.
 Give it the fields: name, breed, color, and gender.
 Name should be a dog name, breed should be dog breed, color should be the color of the dog, and gender should be the gender of the dog.